 See Related: Best Road Trip Books for Kids

-If you are looking for fun things to do with children in Minnesota, Duluth will not disappoint you.
+Duluth will not disappoint you if you are looking for fun things to do with children in Minnesota.
 It is a preferred choice for Minnesota family vacations.
 It has some of the most remarkable and best things to do.
 This beautiful destination is a paradise for adventure and nature lovers.

-Canal park remains at the top for downtown family fun.
-It is much more than a traditional park and is home to Lakewalk, which is a promenade with biking and walking trails.
-Water sports are accessible in the park including rentals of boats, paddleboards, kayaks, canoes, and Seadoos.
+Canal Park remains at the top for downtown family fun.
+It is much more than a traditional park and is home to Lakewalk, a promenade with biking and walking trails.
+Water sports are accessible in the park, including rentals of boats, paddleboards, kayaks, canoes, and Seadoos.

 It is beautiful across all seasons and is serene with many natural sights.
 Duluth is one of the most popular summer family vacations in Minnesota.
-It also offers access to Boundary Waters and the North Shore which is a huge protected wilderness with canoe routes and trails.
+It also offers access to Boundary Waters and the North Shore, a vast protected wilderness with canoe routes and trails.

 There are various interactive programs and facilities that parents and kids can enjoy.
 Duluth is a classic Midwest road trip for any family to see and explore the great North.

-Like what you are hearing with Duluth?
+Like what you hear with Duluth?
 Check out these posts and travel guides about Duluth:

 5. Lake County

-A perfect choice for those looking for an outdoor and affordable family trip is Lake County.
+Lake County is perfect for an affordable outdoor family trip along Lake Superior.
 It does not have many city attractions but offers many family-friendly things to do.
-It is an ideal destination for nature enthusiasts and is one of the top cheap family vacations in Minnesota.
+It is an ideal destination for nature enthusiasts and is one of Minnesota’s top cheap family vacations.